All Products

 Configure audit alert rules

-• After audit alert rules are enabled, DSC reports activities that match the audit alert rules to the audit alerts module of DSC.
-You can handle the risks based on the alerts and audit logs.
+• After you enable an audit alert rule, DSC generates alerts on operations that hit the audit alert rule.
+You can view the alerts on the Audit Alerts page of DSC.
+You can handle risks based on the alerts and log analysis results.
 For more information, see View and handle audit alerts.

 References

-• After you configure the data auditing mode for an asset, you can view the audit logs of the asset on the Logs > Log Analysis page.
+• After you set the data auditing mode for an asset, the Log Analysis page displays the audit log of the asset.
 For more information, see View audit logs.

 • Audit logs that can be queried online are stored in the DSC Logstore.
 You can view the storage usage of the Logstore and manage the storage rules for online logs and archived logs.
 For more information, see Log storage management.